MediciHouse07/Learning_Records/CSR_Marketing.md

 ## 2-5

+2023/02/23

+- every credit card would spend 19000 pesos per year?

 2023/02/22

 - 2/3 of customer has not been penetrated

 ## 2-6

+2023/02/23

+- market share
+- color differentiation
+- price,IR
+- service
+- price,commission

 2023/02/22

 - no differentiate difference in terms of interest rate
 - objectives, short term, long term

+## 2-7

+2023/02/23

+- marketing process
+- market analysis->segmentation
+- competition
+- differentiate
+- differentiate defend its margin
+- 4P price products, distribution, communication
+- which card to launch
+- consider the background that today it only has 6% market share
+- confusion<>adoption, that means not to launch too many products
+- existing customer base